Michieljoris/directive_objectEditor/README.md

 The two-way binding works, but not from editor instance to editor instance.
 It should work, but doesn't.
 Something to do with scopes and watches and digests..

+TODO:
+* There is a bug if you empty out an object of array.
+It doesn't affect functionality.